dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**In matters of style, swim with the current; in matters of principle, stand like a rock.**
+**The secret of being happy is accepting where you are in life and making the most out of everyday.**

-Thomas Jefferson
+Anonymous